An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

 \subsection{Time-Varying Reeb Graph}

-Edelsbrunner~\etal \cite{2008-Edelsbrunner-Time-varying-Reeb-graphs} studied the topological changes in a time-varying Reeb graph of a $1$-parameter family $f: \M \times \R \rightarrow \R$ of scalar fields based on the Jacobi set of the corresponding bivariate field $(t, f(\x, t)):\M \times \R \rightarrow \R^2$ where $\M$ is a $3$-manifold without boundary.
-The restriction of $f$ to a level set of the first field is denoted by $f_t: \M \times \{t\} \rightarrow \{t\}\times \R$ and the corresponding time-varying Reeb graph is denoted as $\RG_{f_t}$.
-The nodes of $\RG_{f_t}$ correspond to the critical points of $f_t$ which trace out the segments of the Jacobi curve as $t$ varies.
-The function $f_t$ is assumed to be a Morse function except at a discrete set of values of $t$ where one of the Morse conditions may be violated.
+Edelsbrunner~\etal \cite{2008-Edelsbrunner-Time-varying-Reeb-graphs} studied the topological changes in a time-varying Reeb graph of a $1$-parameter family $f: \cM \times \R \rightarrow \R$ of smooth scalar fields based on the Jacobi set of the corresponding bivariate field $(t, f(\x, t)):\cM \times \R \rightarrow \R^2$ where $\cM$ is a $3$-manifold without boundary.
+The restriction of $f$ to a level set of the first field is denoted by $f_t: \cM \times \{t\} \rightarrow \{t\}\times \R$ and the corresponding time-varying Reeb graph is denoted as $\RG_{f_t}$.
+The nodes of $\RG_{f_t}$ correspond to the critical points of $f_t$ which trace out the segments of the Jacobi structure as $t$ varies.
+The function $f_t$ is assumed to be a Morse function except at a finite set of values of $t$ where one of the Morse conditions may be violated.
 The topological changes in $\RG_{f_t}$, when $t$ varies, are classified into two categories: (i) birth-death of a node - this happens when the Morse condition I is violated in $f_t$ and (ii) swapping of nodes in the Reeb graphs - this happens when the Morse condition II is violated in $f_t$.
 The birth-death points correspond to points where the Jacobi set and the level sets of the component scalar fields (of the bivariate field) have a common normal.
 The Jacobi set is decomposed into segments by disconnecting at the birth-death points.
 It is shown that the indices of critical points remain the same on a segment and the indices of two critical points created or destroyed at a birth-death point differ by one.
-This is stated as \emph{index lemma}: \begin{lemma} \textbf{Index Lemma} \cite{2008-Edelsbrunner-Time-varying-Reeb-graphs}: If $f: \M \times \R \rightarrow \R$ is a $1$-parameter family of Morse functions, then at a birth–death point, the indices of the two critical points which are created or destroyed differ by exactly one. \end{lemma}
+This is stated as \emph{index lemma} as follows.